 Doing Life Differently

-There are three key strands to our work:
+Working with young men on community orders, suspended sentences or post-sentence supervision there are three key strands to our work:

 We believe whole heartedly in collaborative working across the community and we work closely with numerous other agencies on the development of a Criminal Justice Pathway at CoLab – Exeter’s multi-agency wellbeing hub.
 We are also members of the South West Mentor Alliance.

 In August 2019 we received an unexpected funding challenge for our Perspectives project due to changes with a long term funder.
 However, we feel called to step out in faith and continue supporting young ex-offenders despite now facing a financial shortfall of £9,083 until the end of the year.

 Whether you are an individual or represent a local church or Christian community, please consider donating towards our funding appeal as we continue to seek the way forward for this project.

 You can make a donation via the CAF form below, by setting up a BACS transfer or sending a cheque to our main address:

 YMCA Exeter, 39/41 St David’s Hill, Exeter, EX4 4DA